-What is the difference between Government subsidised and fee-for-service training places?
+What are the differences between Government subsidised and fee-for-service training places?

 Government subsidised training places attract a subsidy from the government that pays for your training fees (tuition fees).
 You must meet set criteria to be eligible for a government subsidy and provide acceptable evidence to support this.
 Refer to the table within this document to see how much the Government contribution towards your training may be.